17 Restaurants Worthy Of A Day Trip Outside LA

 Set in the Santa Ynez Mountains just above Santa Barbara, Cold Springs Tavern is an old cabin and former stagecoach stop that dates back to 1886.
 But the crowds don’t drive up here just because it's a living museum.
 Cold Springs also serves some of the best tri-tip on the Central Coast: thick juicy slices of medium-rare beef grilled over oak and seasoned with garlic and spices.
 During the week make a reservation for a full meal inside the restaurant, or show up on weekends for the big outdoor barbecue where families load up on tri-tip sandwiches slathered in barbecue sauce or house salsa while drinking beer, picnicking in the gardens, and enjoying whatever live bands happens to show up.

-Nick’s is the crown jewel of Laguna Beach.
-Not because it has Michelin stars, or a chef from Top Chef, or a seven-course tasting menu featuring a bashful take on the beet root.
-Nick’s is simply the ultimate crowd-pleaser where you take visiting family who just want to get out of LA for a day.
-You will encounter ridiculous wait times and zero reservation availability (unless you book weeks in advance), but you will also find the greatest prime rib sandwich of all time.
+Nick’s is the crown jewel of Laguna Beach—the ultimate crowd-pleaser where you take your picky visiting relatives who just want to get out of LA for a day and can't decide on a place they all want to eat.
+You'll encounter ridiculous wait times and zero reservation availability (unless you book weeks in advance), but you will also find the greatest prime rib sandwich of all time.
 Go for a post-beach lunch or drinks and snacks at the bar.

 To call Pappy & Harriet’s a mere restaurant would be selling the place short.
 It’s an iconic saloon/outdoor music venue with history dating back to the 1940s when the original building (and the surrounding Pioneertown) were constructed as a Wild West-era frontier set for Hollywood films.
 Needless to say, we wish these walls could talk.
 This place is more of a nightlife destination than a dining one, but that said, it's popular for a reason: they’re open all day on weekends and crowds show up early to eat BBQ, dance to live music, and take in all the insane glory emitting from this high desert landmark.